Blaise History, Family Crest & Coats of Arms

 Early History of the Blaise family

-Another 236 words (17 lines of text) covering the years 1459, 1600, 1675, 1707, 1719, and 1844 are included under the topic Early Blaise History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blaise research.
+More information is included under the topic Early Blaise History in all our PDF Extended History products and printed products wherever possible.

 Blaise Spelling Variations

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Blaise is distinguished by a number of regional variations.
 The many spelling variations of the name include Blais, Blaies, Blay, Blaise, de Blais, de Blaies, de Blaise, Blaize, Blaison, Blaisot and many more.

 Early Notables of the Blaise family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Blaise Notables in all our PDF Extended History products and printed products wherever possible.